Ranakhamis/Kruskal-Visualization/README.md

 # Kruskal-Visualization
 RUN :
-hold ctrl button
+hold ctrl button -->
-click on the two vertices
+click on the two vertices -->
-enter the cost
+enter the cost-->
 ok --> click solve ,,,
 click clear for a new graph